darakshananwar13/CSCE_689_RL_PROJECT/README.md

 ## Steps to follow for running the given source code

-1. Install  TensorFlow, Baselines, Gym and Gym Retro.
+1. Install Â TensorFlow,Â Baselines,Â GymÂ andÂ Gym Retro.
 Please find the following snippet used for installing these in google colab.

 2. Clone our repository and install the setup-tools dependencies using pip install -e command.